Hangover House: Owners

 Halliburton and Mooney visited the construction site in May 1937; prior to starting the house, a road and retaining wall were built.
 Halliburton, Mooney, and the crew of the Chinese junk Sea Dragon were lost at sea in the Pacific Ocean during a typhoon in March 1939, shortly after the house was completed.
-Halliburton's parents announced plans to sell the house later that year and completed an auction in 1941, selling it to Gen. Wallace Thompson Scott and his wife Zolite for $9,000; the Scott family was the sole bidder.
+Halliburton's parents announced plans to sell the house later that year and completed an auction in 1941, selling it to Col. Wallace Thompson Scott and his wife Zolite for $9,000; the Scott family was the sole bidder.
 Zolite Scott lived in the house until her death in 2004; the title passed to Zolita Scott, Wallace's daughter and a locally prominent real estate agent, who died in November 2010.